nvpro-samples/vk_video_samples/vk_video_decoder/BUILD.md

 ### Linux Build Requirements

-This repository has been built and tested on the two most recent Ubuntu LTS versions.
+This repository has been built and tested on the two most recent Ubuntu LTS versions with Vulkan SDK vulkansdk-linux-x86_64-1.2.189.0.tar.gz from https://vulkan.lunarg.com/sdk/home#linux.
 Currently, the oldest supported version is Ubuntu 18.04.5 LTS, meaning that the minimum supported compiler versions are GCC 7.5.0 and Clang 6.0.0, although earlier versions may work.
 It should be straightforward to adapt this repository to other Linux distributions.

 **Required Package List:**